Poori - Puris

-2. Slowly add in water as you knead, making sure that the dough is medium soft .
-You may need to adjust the quantity of water a little. when I make the dough i always think of PLAY DOUGH- not to dry not too wet.
+2. Slowly add in water as you knead, making sure that the dough is medium soft.
+You may need to adjust the quantity of water a little.
+When I make the dough, I always think of PLAY DOUGH- not too dry, not too wet.

 6. Place tapioca flour on a plate nearby.

-7. Take one ball, flatten slightly with your palms and dust it lightly with tapioca flour.
+7. Take one ball, flatten it slightly with your palms, and dust it lightly with tapioca flour.

-8. Place it on rolling surface and roll with rolling pin into a small round a little thicker than chapattis.
-Because of the xanthum gum we do not need to use any plastic wrap while rolling puris.
+8. Place it on a rolling surface and roll with a rolling pin into a small round a little thicker than chapattis.
+Because of the xantham gum, we do not need to use any plastic wrap while rolling puris.

 10. Meanwhile, heat oil in a small wok.

-11. Test for readiness by dropping a small portion of dough into it.
-It should sizzle and rise to the surface.
+11. Test for readiness by dropping a small portion of dough into it, and it should sizzle and rise to the surface.

 12. Carefully slide puri into the hot oil.

-15. Flip again and make sure that both sides of the poori is golden brown.
+15. Flip again and make sure that both sides of the poori are golden brown.

-16. Remove from wok and place on paper towel so that excess oil drains away.
+16. Remove from wok and place on the paper towel so that excess oil drains away.

 17. Repeat steps until all puris are fried.
-Serve hot .
-We eat them with Punjabi chola or rasedar aloo ( potato curry )also on the blog.
+Serve hot.
+We eat them with Punjabi Chola or potato curry also on the blog.